Moodle in the Cloud is here!

 Moodle Courses open August 31st

-Fall Moodle course requests are available in SPIRE.
+Only Moodle courses that have already been requested through SPIRE will open on Tuesday, August 31.
 Don’t forget that each semester you will need to request Moodle for the courses you are teaching.

 Request your Fall Echo360 Courses

 Echo360 course requests for Fall 2021 are available in SPIRE.
 Just like Moodle, each semester you will need to request Echo360 for the courses you want to use it in.
 For step by step instructions, see Request Lecture Capture.

 Echo360 allows you to create recordings of your lectures to deliver to students.
 Students can access recordings to learn new content or review content to reinforce the information.
 The system also allows you to add interactive content and measure student engagement.

 Echo360 Automatic Speech Recognition (ASR) uses speech to text algorithms to create an interactive transcript for your recordings.
 After you do a little editing for accuracy, your students will be able to study for exams, find relevant information in recordings, and even turn on Closed Captioning for your media.

 Once your Echo360 courses are ready, it’s easy to give students access to Echo360 recordings through Moodle.